Cross-Lingual Transfer in Zero-Shot Cross-Language Entity Linking: Model Evaluation

 \section{Model Evaluation}

-We consider several different training and evaluation settings to explore the abilities of our model.
+We consider several different training and evaluation settings to explore the multilingual ability of transformers on this task.
 Recent studies suggest that multilingual models can achieve similar or even better performance on cross-language entity linking~\cite{upadhyay-etal-2018-joint}.
 Other work~\cite{mueller2020sources} has shown that this is not always the case.
 Therefore, we begin by asking: does our linker do better when trained on all languages (multilingual cross-language) or trained separately on each individual language (monolingual cross-language)?

 We train our model on each of the 7 individual languages in the two datasets (noted as \textbf{Mono}).
-Next, we train a single model for each dataset (3 languages in \textbf{TAC}, 4 in \textbf{Wiki}, noted as \textbf{Multi}).
-Note that \textbf{Mono} and \textbf{Multi} share the exact same architecture - there are no multilingual adjustments made, and the model contains no language-specific features.
-We note the best performing architecture from \cite{Ji2015} as \textbf{Prev}.
-Comparing to the previously reported results, our models often have a lower recall rate.
-This is due to the challenges involved with the Triage for the \textbf{TAC} dataset, which is discussed in Appendix B. Our triage system is tuned to have high recall on the development set and thus we selected a large candidate set; this led to many NIL mentions in the evaluation set being incorrectly assigned an entity.
+Next, we train a single model for each dataset (3 languages in \textbf{TAC}, 4 in \textbf{Wiki}, each noted as \textbf{Multi}). \textbf{Mono} and \textbf{Multi} share the exact same architecture - there are no multilingual adjustments made, and the model contains no language-specific features.
+As \textbf{Multi} uses data available in all languages and thus has more training data than \textbf{Mono}, we include a model that is trained on a randomly-sampled subset of the multilingual training data that set to match the training size of \textbf{Mono} (\textbf{MultiDS}) .
+For \textbf{TAC} \textbf{Multi} models, we also report results using a candidate oracle instead of triage (\textbf{Multi+Or}), where the correct entity is always added to the candidate list.
+For all \textbf{Mono} and \textbf{Multi}-based models we report the average of three runs.
+The metric-specific standard deviations were all small, with all but one at or below 0.017.
+We note the best performing architecture from \cite{Ji2015} as \textbf{Tri}, again noting that those systems have access to non-English text.
+We also evaluate a simple nearest neighbor model (noted as \textbf{NN}).
+This model scores each mention-entity pair using the cosine similarity between the mention name representation $m_s$ and the entity representation $e_s$, and selects the highest-scoring pair.